mead-ml/mead-baseline/docs/classify.md

 Note that these are randomly initialized and these numbers will vary (IOW, don't assume that one implementation is guaranteed to outperform the others from a single run).

+#### Losses and Reporting

+When training the loss that is optimized is the total loss averaged over the number of examples in the mini-batch.

+When reporting the loss reported every nsteps is the total loss averaged over the number of examples that appeared in these nsteps number of minibatches.

+When reporting the loss at the end of an epoch it is the total loss averaged over the number of examples seen in the whole epoch.

+Metrics like accuracy and f1 are computed at the example level.